GSA-TTS/identity-dev-docs/_pages/push-notifications.md

 lead: >
   login.gov uses Web Push Protocol to support push notifications of events related to user accounts.
 This feature is currently limited to account delete events.
 This page documents how a service provider can set up and receive push notifications from login.gov.
 sidenav:
-  - text: Setup URL
-    href: "#setup-url"
-  - text: Receive request
-    href: "#receive-request"
-  - text: Decode headers
+  - text: How it works
-    href: "#decode-headers"
+    href: "#how-it-works"
-  - text: Fetch public key
+  - text: Configuration
-    href: "#fetch-public-key"
+    href: "#configuration"
-  - text: Verify signature
+  - text: Usage
-    href: "#verify-signature"
+    href: "#usage"
 ---

 # How it works

-When a user associated with your application deletes their account, login.gov will make a post request to the endpoint URL that you specified in the previous step.
+When a user associated with your application deletes their account, login.gov will make a post request to the endpoint URL that you specified.
 The body of the request will be an empty JSON document.
 The headers of the request will contain the relevant information.

 # Configuration

 ## Set up the url
 Set up your push_notification_url for your app in the partner dashboard.
 For production, this will be a configuration you supply to login.gov.

+# Usage

 ## Fetch public key